commercialhaskell/stack/doc/yaml_configuration.md

 ## Non-project-specific configuration

-Non-project configuration options are valid in a project-level configuration file (`stack.yaml`) or in global configuration files (`config.yaml`).
+Non-project configuration options can be included in a project-level configuration file (`stack.yaml`) or in global configuration files (`config.yaml`).
+However, non-project-specific options in the project-level configuration file in the `global-project` directory are ignored by Stack.
 The options below are listed in alphabetic order.

 ### allow-different-user